Earth in science fiction

-An overwhelming majority of fiction is set on or features the Earth, as the only planet home to humans.
+The overwhelming majority of fiction is set on or features the Earth, as the only planet home to humans or known to have life.
 This also holds true of science fiction, despite perceptions to the contrary.
 Works that focus specifically on Earth may do so holistically, treating the planet as one semi-biological entity.
 Counterfactual depictions of the shape of the Earth, be it flat or hollow, are occasionally featured.
 A personified, living Earth appears in a handful of works.
 In works set in the far future, Earth can be a center of space-faring human civilization, or just one of many inhabited planets of a galactic empire, and sometimes destroyed by ecological disaster or nuclear war or otherwise forgotten or lost.

 Related vocabulary

 In a number of works of science fiction, Earth's English name has become less popular, and the planet is instead known as Terra or Tellus, Latin words for Earth.
 Inhabitants of Earth can be referred to as Earthlings, Earthers, Earthborn, Earthfolk, Earthians, Earthies (this term being often seen as derogatory), Earthmen (and Earthwomen), Earthpersons, Earthsiders, Solarians, Tellurians, Terrestrials, Terrestrians, or Terrans.

 In addition, science fiction vocabulary includes terms like Earthfall for landing of a spaceship on planet Earth; or Earth-type, Earthlike, Earthnorm(al) and terrestrial for the concept of "resembling planet Earth or conditions on it".

 The concept of modifying planets to be more Earth-like is known as terraforming.
 The concept of terraforming developed from both science fiction and actual science.
 In science, Carl Sagan, an astronomer, proposed the terraforming of Venus in 1961, which is considered one of the first accounts of the concept.
 The term itself, however, was coined by Jack Williamson in a science-fiction short story ("Collision Orbit") published in 1942 in Astounding Science Fiction, although the concept of terraforming in popular culture predates this work; for example, the idea of turning the Moon into a habitable environment with atmosphere was already present in La Journée d'un Parisien au XXIe siècle ("A Day of a Parisian in the 21st Century", 1910) by Octave Béliard.